Laplacian Dynamics on Cographs: Controllability Analysis through Joins and Unions: Preliminaries

 Any cograph $G$ can be represented by a cotree $\mathcal{T}$, and if for any leaf $v$ of $\mathcal{T}$, the labels on the internal nodes of the path $\mathcal{P}_v^r$ alternate between 0 and 1, this representation is unique.
 A cograph $G=(V,E)$ can be recognized in $\mathcal{O}(|V|+|E|)$, while its associated cotree can be built in the same time-complexity~\cite{corneil1985linear}.
 Alternatively, one can form a cograph $G$ from a given cotree $\mathcal{T}$.
-In this direction, two nodes $i,j\in V$ are neighbors in $G$ if and only if for the leaves $i,j\in V^{\mathcal{T}}$, the furthest distance node from the root $r$ of $\mathcal{T}$ which is on the both paths $\mathcal{P}_i^r$ and $\mathcal{P}_j^r$ is labeled 1.
-This node is called the \emph{lowest common ancestor} of leaves $i$ and $j$.
+In this direction, two nodes $i,j\in V$ are neighbors in $G$ if and only if the lowest common ancestor of the leaves $i,j\in V^{\mathcal{T}}$ is labeled 1.

 In a cograph $G=(V,E)$, two nodes $i,j\in V$ are called siblings if the leaves $i$ and $j$ in the corresponding cotree are siblings.
 By this definition, it is known that $i,j\in V$ are siblings if $N(i)\setminus \{j\}=N(j)\setminus \{i\}$ \cite{corneil1981complement}.